jkrogager/scspy/README.rst

-The output variable `qso_cand` is a dictionary containing arrays of shape (N) for N targets where each array gives details of the color selection tags.
+The output variable `qso_cand` is a dictionary containing arrays of shape (N) for N targets where each array gives details of the color selection tags for each target.
 The dictionary keys are as follows:

         'QSO_FULL' :
             Boolean array of full combined ugri and griz selection.